Approx. €150 / 160 US$

 What is the course about?

-This course gives you all the information you need to run a studio safely, and also how to evaluate how much truth there is in some of the claims on social media and elsewhere.
+This course gives you all the information you need to run a studio safely, and also how to evaluate how much truth there is in some of the health and safety posts on social media and elsewhere.

 What will we cover?

 You will learn about how to identify and resolve risks in the studio, through the whole making process from dealing with clay and other raw materials, through making and firing work to final packaging.
 You will understand how to identify any potentially harmful materials in the studio, and how to deal with them.
 You will also get to understand good working practice in the studio, as well as appropriate clothing and the use of PPE.
 You will also be shown resources that you can use to help decide whether something is a significant risk or not.

 The course doesn’t deal with the specific legal responsibilities of having staff, or of running a teaching studio, though the health and safety aspects are covered.